tomglynch/tglyn.ch/src/DJ/index.md

 ### Surf the Soundwaves with DJ Online Tom

-{% assign spiel = "Immerse yourself in a multi-sensory, real-time journey where Online Tom crafts an intricate tapestry of sound and sight.
-Dive into an ever-evolving narrative of upbeat dance and electronic music, seamlessly blended with an array of visual experiences straight from the browser.
-From the vibrant stage of a laptop screen, watch YouTube tabs transform into new avenues of exploration, each one curated to surprise and engage.
-As you groove to the beat, catch glimpses of '90s Aussie TV show intros and iconic commercials, adding a layer of nostalgia to the live experience.
-But the show is more than a spectacle—it's an interactive soundscape where you're part of the creative process.
-Picture a shared Zoom session that brings the crowd into the spotlight, or maybe interactive games like Wordle and GeoGuessr to shake things up.

-Each click and search serves a calculated purpose, sculpting a performance that unveils the chaos and creativity of the internet like never before.
-Experience the soundwaves of the web, where the digital realm meets the dance floor, all guided by the creative ingenuity of DJ Online Tom." %}
+{% assign spiel = "Hey, I'm Tom 👋 and over the past four years, I've developed a way of live-mixing videos straight from the internet.
+Described by punters as indescribable, I've put together a little highlights video and attached it below so you can get a feel for what I'm doing, but I'll try to explain anyway:

+My 'Online Tom' project is half DJ, half interactive performance art — it's all live in the browser, and I'm projecting my screen so the audience can follow along with what I'm doing!

+It's like watching your friend click through YouTube videos, but as they switch tabs, the audio blends smoothly, turning it into a danceable experience.
+It's a real-time tapestry of sound and visuals, a live DJ set fused with a wide range of visuals from the internet through the browser.

+I mix tracks but also to get creative in involving the audience; so while they groove to the music, we can play a game of Wordle, join my on the projector via Zoom call, or leave the stage and have a Beyblade battle.
+Working with my partner Milla, the crowd is always involved.

+I also mix in nostalgic videos from your childhood, iconic TV ads.
+It's the internet like you've never experienced — where digital content meets the dance floor.
+As I mentioned earlier, words don't do it justice, so [have a watch:](https://vimeo.com/onlinetom/highlightsreel)" %}

 {% assign piccy = "./images/dj_me.gif" %}

 {% spiel_and_piccy spiel, piccy, 40 %}

-Look the video below is kind of long.
-Feel free to enjoy it all, but skip to 31:15 get a quick feel for it.

-{% vimeo "759472232" %}
+{% vimeo "878873949" %}

 Hope you enjoyed it.
 You can view the few more of my sets on my [Vimeo](https://vimeo.com/onlinetom).
 And if you have any suggestions for videos or things to include in my sets, please use the form below.